suchitahadimani/suchitahadimani.github.io/_pages/courses.md

 ## Summer 2023
 I did BreakThroughTech’s AI summer program which I really enjoyed.
 Went to India after 5 years.
 Learned how to cook.
-I wish I had done more leetcode this summer.

 ## Spring 2023
 By now, everything had sort of settled down.
-I had registered for 21 credits (7 classes) this semester in order to graduate early.
-My bad habits had caught up to me.
-I had completely stopped going to the gym, started eating junk food at the dining halls, and had no motivation to do very much.
-I had a little bit of energy at the beginning of the semester during which I recorded and posted my first youtube video, but that was pretty much it.
-I dropped out from 2 research projects and just focused on classes.
+This semester marked when I started to get more serious about doing well in classes and schoolwork.
+Enjoyed my last semester on campus.

 #### CS 262 : Low Level Programming
 Grade: A